abmaurya/UE4_Test/README.md

-The project is an assignment done for Innovana Technologies Pvt.
+The project is an assignment done for Innovana Thinklabs Pvt.
 Ltd. as an interview process.